How to Integrate SendGrid with Astro: Complete Guide

 Conclusion

-SendGrid provides a battle-tested email delivery infrastructure that integrates cleanly with Astro's API routes and server-side rendering.
+SendGrid provides a battle-tested email delivery infrastructure that integrates cleanly with Astro's API routes and on-demand rendering.
 The combination of the Node.js SDK for programmatic sending and Dynamic Templates for visual email design covers most email use cases.
-Start with the free tier for development and contact forms, verify your sending domain early, and use the Activity Feed to monitor deliverability as you scale.
+Start the SendGrid free tier for development and contact forms, verify your sending domain early, and use the Activity Feed to monitor deliverability as you scale.

 Related Articles